ansible/ansible/docsite/rst/playbooks_intro.rst

 Variables, as mentioned above, can be used in arguments to modules.

-Modules are 'idempotent', meaning if you run them again, they will make only the changes they must in order to bring the system to the desired state.
-This makes it very safe to rerun the same playbook multiple times.
-They won't change things unless they have to change things.
+Modules are 'idempotent', meaning if you run them again, they will make only makes changes if necessary to in order to bring the system to the desired state.
+This makes it safe to rerun the same playbook multiple times.

 The `command` and `shell` modules will typically rerun the same command again, which is totally ok if the command is something like